 If Mother Nature gives us the disease, Mother Nature also provides the cure.
 The word pharmaceutical comes from the Greek word “pharmakeia”.
 The earliest drugstores date to the middle ages.
 The first known drugstore was opened by Arabian pharmacists in Baghdad in 754, and soon after many more began operating throughout the medieval Islamic world and eventually medieval Europe.
 By the 19th century, many of the drugstores in Europe and North America had eventually developed into larger pharmaceutical companies; the source of all these drugs sold in drug stores was natural products.
 According to some estimates, up to 75% of the drugs being used today have their roots in natural products.
 For instance, most modern medicines with a market in billions of dollars such as Statins for the heart, Metformin for diabetes, Steroids for inflammation, Aspirin for pain, and chemotherapeutic agents (such as paclitaxel, camptothecin, vinblastine, vincristine, thalidomide) for cancer are derived from natural sources.
 This conference is organized to discuss the past, present, and future contributions of natural products to drug discovery.
 We will invite leaders in their fields of Pharma, Drug discovery, Medicine, Nutrition, Agriculture, and Biotechnology to present their prominent findings at a venue in Cairo, Egypt where most of this kind of work has its origins.

-- All accepted abstracts will be published in the abstract CD as well as published online.
+- All accepted abstracts will be published in the abstract book as well as published online.

 - BioNat offers group discounts (up to 15%) to institutions that register 15 or more employees.
 To qualify, all registrants in the group must be employed at the same institution and on the same campus.
 Group discounts are available only by Word Registration Form via Email.

-- Certificate of presenting a poster or oral presentation.
+- An Electronic Certificate of presenting a poster or oral presentation.

-- A certificate of attendance will be issued (attendees).
+- An Electronic of attendance will be issued (attendees).

-- All certificates will be approved, signed, and stamped.
+- All Electronic certificates are approved, signed, scanned and stamped.